 - 4.1 Scheduling Meetings.
 Regular meetings are held at 7:00 p.m. in Town Council Chambers, Durham Town Hall, on the second and fourth Wednesday of each month, except where holidays and other considerations call for a different schedule.
 See RSA 91-A:2 for meeting requirements.
-Special meetings may be scheduled by the chair provided public notice and notice to each member is given at least 24 hours prior to the meeting, excluding Saturdays, Sundays and legal holidays.
+Special meetings may be scheduled by the Chair provided public notice and notice to each member is given at least 24 hours prior to the meeting, excluding Saturdays, Sundays and legal holidays.
 Emergency meetings may be scheduled in accordance with RSA 91-A:2, II. - 4.2 Procedures.
-To the extent practical, the board follows generally accepted rules of parliamentary procedure. - 4.3 Attendance.
+To the extent practical, the board follows generally accepted rules of parliamentary procedure.
+Failure to strictly follow parliamentary procedure shall not, in itself, invalidate any action by the board. - 4.3 Attendance.
 Members shall notify the Planning Department, as much in advance as possible, when they will not be able to attend a meeting.
 The absence of a member from three consecutive meetings or six meetings in a twelve- month period (when the member failed to notify about his or her absence) may constitute grounds for removal by the Town Council. - 4.4 Quorum.
 A quorum for all meetings of the board is four members, including alternates sitting in place of regular members.
 As long as there is a quorum of members at the meeting, it is not necessary that at least four members vote on any specific item (as may result when one or more members abstain or recuse themselves). - 4.5 Recusal.
-If any board member believes that he or she has a conflict of interest, believes that there could be an appearance of a conflict of interest, or otherwise thinks it appropriate to be recused from participating on any matter, as provided in RSA 673:14, that board member shall notify the chair as soon as possible so that an alternate may be requested to sit in that board member's place.
-The recusal shall be announced by either the chair or the recused member.
+If any board member believes that he or she has a conflict of interest, believes that there could be an appearance of a conflict of interest, or otherwise thinks it appropriate to be recused (or "disqualified") from participating on any matter, as provided in RSA 673:14, that board member shall notify the Chair as soon as possible so that an alternate may be requested to sit in that board member's place.
+The recusal shall be announced by either the Chair or the recused member.
 The recused member shall leave the table during the public hearing and all deliberations on the matter, but may remain in the room.
 A member who has been recused may still speak to the matter from the podium as an interested citizen, at his or her option.

-When there is uncertainty about whether a member should recuse herself or himself, that member or any other member of the Planning Board may request an advisory vote by the board on the question.
+When there is uncertainty about whether a member should recuse herself or himself, that member or any other member of the Planning Board (but no other party) may request an advisory vote by the board on the question.

 - 4.6 Order of Business.
 The order of business for regular meetings is as follows:

 - I. Call to Order

 - II.
 Roll Call and Seating of Alternates

 - III.
 Approval of the Agenda

 - IV.
 Town Planner's Report

-- V. Reports from board members who serve on other committees
+- V. Roundtable Comments from Board Members including Reports from board members who serve on other committees

 - VI.
 Public Comments

 - VII.
 Public Hearings

 - VIII.
 Development Projects (Old Projects)

 - IX.
 Development Projects (New Projects)

 - X. Other Business

 - XI.
 Review of Minutes

 - XII.
 Adjournment

-In preparing the agenda in advance of the meeting, the chair, vice chair and Town Planner may rearrange and rename items on the agenda, particularly items falling under VII, VIII, IX, and X, as they see fit, in order to facilitate the efficient and productive flow of the meeting.
+In preparing the agenda in advance of the meeting, the Chair, Vice Chair and Town Planner may rearrange and rename items on the agenda, particularly items falling under VII, VIII, IX, and X, as they see fit, in order to facilitate the efficient and productive flow of the meeting.